repeated-pleasant-games/tabletop/readme.md

 > _Why a new repository, Joe?_ Well, after thinking about the design of the
 > app I was building and the problems I wanted to solve, I realized that [the
-> old repo](https://github.com/repeated-pleasant-games/tabletop-old) had grow
+> old repo](https://github.com/repeated-pleasant-games/tabletop-old) had grown
 > into a mess - even after a major refactor.
 Features were unscoped, there was
-> no solid foundation, no end goal, just a lot of creep.
-This repository isn't
+> no solid foundation, and there was no end goal, only a lot of creep.
+This
-> going to fix those problems, but it gives me a chance to start over and build
+> repository isn't > going to fix those problems, but it gives me a chance to
-> from hard requirements instead of loose desires.
+> start over and build > from hard requirements instead of loose desires.

 ---